Helmholtz equation solutions and scattering problems

 Special solutions of the Helmholtz equation in 2 dimensions: real and imaginary parts, magnitude and time evolution.

-Solutions of the Helmholtz equation in 2 dimensions: plane wave of direction \((\frac{\sqrt3}2,-\frac12)\) reflected by horizontal line.
+Plane wave of direction \((\frac{\sqrt3}2,-\frac12)\) reflected by the horizontal line \(\{x_2=0\}\).

 On the lower side of the square we have imposed sound-soft (\(u=0\)), sound-hard (\(\partial_n u=0\)) and impedance (\(\partial_n u-\mathrm ik\vartheta u=0\), \(\vartheta=1\)) boundary conditions, respectively.